Middle Eastern and Indian Eyes: Top Tips for Enhancing your Face with Makeup

 While some want it to stand out, others prefer pulling it off without looking overly made up.

-Bottom line: follow the natural shape and arch of your brow to keep the look as simple and natural as possible.
+Bottom line: follow the natural shape and arch of your brow.
+This will keep the look as simple and natural as possible.

-Now that you know where to start from, let us zero in on the ultimate magic bullet for eye makeup for most women with Indian or Middle Eastern heritage.
+Now you know where to start from.
+Let’s discuss the ultimate magic bullet for eye makeup for most women with Indian or Middle Eastern heritage.

 - Topping the list of must-haves is Kajal.

-- It is so commonly and frequently used that it wouldn’t be surprising if many women counted it as a grocery item.
+- It is so commonly used that it wouldn’t be surprising if many women counted it as a grocery item.

 Kajal-rimmed eyes have been favoured for centuries.

 Subtle enhancements often result in huge differences when it comes to eye make-up.
-You can change the way you look entirely just by the way you stroke your liner outwards or curl your lashes.
-Explore your eye shapes and arches and experiment with different styles till you’re confident about that one look that you feel you really suits your eyes.
-Let it be your ‘go to’ favourite!
+You can change the way you look entirely by stroking your liner outwards or curling your lashes.